input-output-hk/plutus-pioneer-program/docs/week9.rst

 somebody to make a deposit.
 But what we can do is say that if none of these actions takes place then we will hit the *Timeout*, and when we hit the *Timeout*, we will perform the *Contract* represented by the final argument to the *When* construct.

+So, we can guarantee that something will happen in the *When* construct, either by one of the actions triggering a successive contract, or we hit the timeout and go to that continuation.

+Finally we have the *Close* construct which has the semantics defined so that nothing is retained when we close.

+That is the Marlowe language, and we will see that we can use these to construct Marlowe contracts in a variety of ways.

 ... work in progress